 - Vacuum regularly, twice a week is a good goal.

 - Keep doormats at the door, and keep them clean.
-This will help avoid dirt being tracking onto the wood.
+This will help avoid dirt being tracked onto the wood.

-- Freshen up dull sections by lightly sanding and applying new coats of polyurethane.
+- Freshen up dull sections on the floors by having them lightly sanded and applying new coats of polyurethane.

 - Avoid cleaners that contain ammonia, vinegar, wax, polish, or oil soaps, according to This Old House, these can dull the finish and make refinishing difficult.
 Spray some cleaner on a window and let it dry, if it leaves a residue or film, it’s not good for using on your hardwood floor.

 From new floors to emergency fire and water damage, Restor-It has you covered.

 This article was updated on June 30, 2019.